CSM Degree Planning

 CSM Advising and Registration Tools

-Be smart about planning your time in the College of Science and Math.
-Know your requirements, know your advisors and know your strengths and areas of weakness.
+Be smart about planning your time in the College of Science and Mathematics.
+Know your requirements, know your advisors, and know your strengths and areas of weakness.
 Then if you’re struggling, you’ll know how to get the help you need.
 By developing relationships with your advisors, you will be connected to opportunities and resources to improve your experience within the classroom and beyond.

 CSM Advising Explained